 This causes a rapid and significant increase in the concentration of drugs, and therefore cytotoxicity, in the tumor cells.

 This physical process affects all cells within the vicinity of the electric pulses.
-However, the increased effectiveness of the cytotoxic drug is higher in tumor cells, which increases its effectiveness to kill these cells by apoptosis or during their regular mitosis.
+However, the assimilation of the cytotoxic drug is higher in tumor cells, which increases its effectiveness to kill these cells by apoptosis or during their regular mitosis.

 The electric pulses significantly increase the efficiency of cytotoxic drugs, while decreasing the side effects.